mattzone/mattzone.github.io/_posts/2020-01-21-git-etiquette.markdown

 [Git](https://git-scm.com/)

-Git is an exceptional tool when it comes to source code management, but it still requires a level of knowledge to use properly.
+Git is an exceptional tool when it comes to source control management, but it still requires a level of knowledge to use properly.
 No one would let an untrained person use heavy machinery, and git is no different.
 While a mistake may not cost you thousands of dollars in physical damage in using git, it may result in millions in damages if sensitive information is leaked online.
 Countless users incorrectly use git and this causes news headlines throughout the world.
 Proper training seems to be scarce in this space, and I felt a brief overview on my experiences in git may prove useful to some.

 ## Proper tool use

 While git, like every tool, has a very loose user guide, there are still many best practices that should be followed to prevent harm.
 This includes understanding the quick way is not always the correct way.
-While not every best practice under the sun must be followed, it is a great Idea to read up on all the ways people are streamlining security into their use of git.
+While not every best practice under the sun must be followed, it is a great Idea to read up on all the ways people are using and streamlining security into their use of git.

 ### Not-Good Practice